AJDelgadillo/Amazon_Vine_Analysis/README.md

 From this report I would suggest that there is not any positivity bias influenced by the Vine program.
 There were 0 reviews having over 20 helpful votes posted as part of the Vine program.

 However, when analyzing reviews posted by users unaffiliated with the Vine program I found that approximately 60% of the helpful reviews had a 5-star rating.
 From these calculations I would argue that the Vine program is underutilized for the products in this dataset.
 I would also conclude that the products are generally well-liked by regular customers.

+To expand on this study I would repeat the analysis on reviews that were not voted as ‘helpful.’
+It’s possible that the reviews posted as part of the Vine program were not well-received by the other customers.
+It could be helpful to analyze these reviews to find out how we can improve the Vine program.